Farm-King/.github/profile/README.md

 ## Contributing

 Farm King is open for contributions!
 We welcome collaboration and partnership suggestions.
-Please see our [CONTRIBUTING.md](farmking.teck/collaborate) for guidelines.
+Please visit our website for guidelines.

 ## Status